-Ever dreamed of working for the Big Four —EY, KPMG, PwC, and Deloitte?
+Ever dreamed of working for the Big Four accounting firms—EY, KPMG, PwC, or Deloitte?
 An MBA is a sure fire way to lock down a job at one of the world’s best accounting firms, which have offices and opportunities around the world.

 It can be tricky, however, to sift between the hundreds of MBA programs on offer.
 If you’re aiming for a job in accounting, you want to aim for a school renowned for its accounting offerings.

-Here are the ten best MBA accounting programs in the US, according to US News:
+Here are the ten best MBA accounting programs in the US, according to the latest US News MBA Ranking:

 8. Stanford Graduate School of Business

 Accounting remains a primary focus at Stanford.
-Head of the accounting school Mary Barth is a former chairperson of the American Accounting Association (AAA).
+Leading accounting professor Mary Barth is a former chairperson of the American Accounting Association (AAA).
 Stanford is ranked first overall in the US News MBA ranking.

 7. Marshall School of Business, University of South California